watusi/jquery-mobile-iscrollview/README.md

 Please see the release notes for detailed change information.

+=== Important Changes from 1.1 to Know About

+- The code has been moved from the base directory of the project to `/lib` directory.

+- The demo has been moved from /`demo` to `/demo/build`.

-The most signficant change to be aware of is that you no longer need (and should not have) a protective `<div>` around your scrolled content.
+- You no longer need (and should not have) a protective `<div>` around your scrolled content.
 The widget creates this for you (and must do so for proper pull-down/pull-up operation.)

-The most significant known flaws are in pages that have input elements.
+- The most significant known flaws are in pages that have input elements.
 On touch devices, you may be able to scroll the entire page by dragging on an input element.
 As well, it doesn't play well with the Mobile Safari Forms Assistant or other schemes that scroll the page when a virtual keyboard is used.
 This is an area that I am actively working on - I need it for my own work, so it will